point-source/fpvalidate/README.md

 ## Error Messages

-The library provides descriptive error messages that include the field name:
+The library provides descriptive error messages that include the field name and uses specific error types for better debugging:

-- `"Email must be a valid email address"`
+- `"Email must be a valid email address"` (InvalidEmailValidationError)
-- `"Password must be at least 8 characters long"`
+- `"Password must be at least 8 characters long"` (InvalidLengthValidationError)
-- `"Age must be between 13 and 120"`
+- `"Age must be between 13 and 120"` (InvalidRangeValidationError)
-- `"Phone must be a valid phone number"`
+- `"Phone must be a valid phone number"` (InvalidPhoneValidationError)

 ## Localization